I am the kind of person that really thrives on lists. (This probably isn’t surprising if you know me at all.)

 3. People whose career I admire

-This is a note I started back in University.
+This is a note I started back at University.
 There are a lot of incredible people whose career’s and journey’s I greatly admire.
 I started keeping a list of those people to be able to compare my progress.
 I’ll ask myself what it is about this person that I admire and then brainstorm some of the ways that I can incorporate more of that into my own career.

 For example, someone I am a huge fan of and also had the pleasure of interviewing on the Buffer podcast is Ryan Holiday.
 One thing he does is keep a blog and newsletter and he’s been vocal about how important both of those things can be for personal branding and career progress, so here I am!
 (Also, here’s my newsletter while we’re chatting about it.)